Director/Training Director, CCS

 Keith received a Bachelor’s degree in psychology from the University of Illinois and a Ph.D. in clinical psychology from the University of Rochester in 1996.
 Prior to working at Butler, he worked in community mental health, and he maintains a private practice outside of his work at Butler.
 Keith works from an emotionally-focused, interpersonal perspective in therapy.
 He is interested in mentoring, supervision, and professional development.
 His clinical areas of interest include suicide prevention, grief/loss, identity development, mindfulness, and trauma recovery.
 Outside of the office, he enjoys engaging in just about any sport when he is not spending time with his partner and three children.

 Casiana received a Bachelor’s degree in psychological science from Ball State University and a Ph.D. in clinical psychology from Eastern Michigan University.
 She was born and raised in Indianapolis within a large, multiracial family.
 Casiana is interested in providing culturally sensitive and affirming mental health treatment and enjoys facilitating values identification, acceptance, and self-compassion in her clinical work with students.
-In her spare time, she enjoys having fun with her partner, toddler, and three dogs, and sharing meals with her large extended family.
+In her spare time, she enjoys having fun with her partner, toddlers, and three dogs, and sharing meals with her large extended family.
 Her favorite self-care activities include trying new food, listening to live music, practicing mindfulness, and taking long walks.